luontola/tdd-mooc/data/1-tdd.md

 ### Test names should be sentences

-Software testing attempts to find faults in the code.
-But in TDD, the "tests" are thought of as a specification of the system's behavior, or as small examples of how the code functions.
-The focus is more on requirements and design than on verification.

 The test names should be sentences which describe what the system should do - its behavior.

 Thought exercise: All production and test code has disappeared.
 The only thing remaining is the test names.
 Can someone reimplement the system, so that it will do pretty much the same things as before?